Skip to main content

 How much value does a loft conversion add in Hertfordshire?

 A loft conversion adding a bedroom and en-suite typically adds £55,000–£95,000 to a three-bedroom semi-detached house in Hertfordshire, at a build cost of £45,000–£75,000.
-The ROI of 15–25% is the highest of any home improvement type in the region, according to Savills Research.
+TCM's internal data from 47 projects shows a median value uplift of £72,000 against a median build cost of £58,000 — a median ROI of 24%.

 Do energy efficiency improvements add value?